 If you are planning surgery, you should stop supplementing with omega-3 fatty acids a week or two beforehand.

-Also make sure to speak with a doctor before taking omega-3s if you have a blood clotting disorder or take blood thinning medication.
+Additionally, consult with your healthcare practitioner before taking omega-3s if you have a blood clotting disorder or take blood thinners.

-DHA is a vital part of every cell in your body, especially the cells in your brain and eyes.
+DHA is a vital component of every cell in your body.

-It’s also an essential part of brain development and function.
-What's more, it may affect the speed and quality of communication between nerve cells.
+It’s essential for brain development and function, as it may affect the speed and quality of communication between nerve cells.

-Furthermore, DHA is important for your eyes, and it may reduce many risk factors for developing heart disease.
+Furthermore, DHA is important for your eyes and may reduce many risk factors for heart disease.

 If you suspect you’re not getting enough in your diet, consider taking an omega-3 supplement.